drmatoi/M4T01Picker/README.md

 - Get your IP address info
 - Get any website's IP Address info
-- Open IP address loaction from your browser and Google Maps
+- Open IP loaction in your Browser

 ## Tested On

-- Termux
+MADE FOR TERMUX - LAST TEST: 31.08.202